DynamicGTR: Leveraging Graph Topology Representation Preferences to Boost VLM Capabilities on Graph QAs¶

 Related Work & Insights¶

-- Relative to fixed visual representations in VisionGraph and GITA, this work complements the design space with textual GTR options.
+- Compared to fixed visual methods like VisionGraph and GITA, it incorporates textual GTR options.

-- The discovered task–representation preferences may generalize to VLM understanding of other structured data types (e.g., tables, flowcharts).
+- Findings on graph representation preferences can be extended to other structured data (e.g., tables, flowcharts).

 Rating¶